MHF0/Penetration-Testing/W02D05 Website Enmeration & Information Gathering ping,host,Nslookup.md

 **In this lesson, we want to know how can we got an IP address from any website as we know the websites we visiting it, it's showing us a domain name like `www.example.com` we want to know what is the IP address that this website using it.**

 ### Ping
 The ping command is useful for determining the status of the network and various foreign hosts, tracking and isolating hardware and software problems, and testing, measuring, and managing networks.
-We can use it by typing `ping (our IP target)`
+We can used it by typing `ping (our IP target)`

     ping 192.168.1.85